Gut health specialist in melbourne

 Tara

 Your gut is considered to be your second brain and directly controls your brain function, impacting mood and cognition.
-If your gut is inflamed and in pain, your thinking, emotions and behaviours can be altered making you feel foggy, fatigued, anxious, depressed, unstable, unfocused and much more.
-Thats because in your gut resides a big portion of your nervous system which sends 80% feedback back to your brain.
+If your gut is inflamed and in pain, your thinking, emotions and behaviours can be altered making you feel foggy, fatigued, anxious, depressed, moody, unfocused and much more.
+That's because in your gut resides a big portion of your nervous system which sends 80% feedback back to your brain.
 So if your gut is not healthy your brain will get that negative message and react in kind.
-In your gut is where you produce the majority of your hormones, neurotransmitters, anti-inflammatory chemicals and more.
+In your gut is where you produce and activate the majority of your hormones, neurotransmitters, anti-inflammatory chemicals and more.
 If your bacteria is not healthy this can create inflammation, alter your chemistry and damage precious gut nerve endings worsening not only brain functioning but your overall physical and mental health.
+As such prioritising gut health and ensuring this is the first thing you check of your health list is key for lasting health and wellbeing.

 Peak energy levels